christdiedforoursins/jekyll-gospel-presentation/index.md

 > “For He hath made Him to be sin for us, who knew no sin; that we might be made the righteousness of God in Him.” — 2 Corinthians 5:21

 **He paid sin’s penalty.** Jesus willingly went to the cross and died in our place.
 His death was a full and final payment for the sins of the entire world.
-This was not a random act; it was the ultimate demonstration of God's love and justice.
+This was not a random act; it was the ultimate demonstration of God's love toward us.

 > “But God commendeth His love toward us, in that, while we were yet sinners, Christ died for us.” — Romans 5:8